Ismail Ibn Sharif: Diplomacy

-Following the approach to foreign policy begun by Abu Marwan Abd al-Malik I, Moulay Ismail sought good relations with France and Great Britain in order to ensure trade relations.
+Following the approach to foreign policy begun by Abu Marwan Abd al-Malik I, Moulay Ismail sought good relations with France and Great Britain to ensure trade relations.
 These relations centered on the sale of Christian sailors captured at sea by the Salé Rovers and others, but also the creation of military alliances.
 Moulay Ismail repeatedly sought French assistance in his wars with Spain, without success.
 However, an alliance with France and the Bey of Tunis against Algeria was arranged.